Frequently Asked Questions

 You offer pastoral counseling.
 Why are you called Iaomai Farms?

-A farm is a place of life where you see plants and animals grow, face challenges, and if well cared for, thrive.
-In the New Testament and Greek translation of the Old Testament (Septuagint), iaomai (pronounce ee-ah'-om-ahee) is one of the words translated to English as healing.
-People are often familiar with therapeuo from which we get our word therapeutic.
+A farm is a place of life where you see plants and animals grow, face challenges, and, if well cared for, thrive.
+In the New Testament and Greek translation of the Old Testament (Septuagint), iaomai (pronounced ee-ah'-om-ahee) is one of the words translated to English as healing.
+Peopl”.
+People are often familiar with therapeuo, from which we get our word therapeutic.
 This engages natural processes that foster healing and wholeness.
 However, the healing that iaomai describes always relates to when God is central to and clearly the proponent of healing and restoration.
 It is used when Jesus heals, when Christians are told to pray for one another that they might be healed, and even in the Septuagint when God is referred to as “God our Healer.”
 We see pastoral counseling as a relational space in which the Holy Spirit works, bringing healing and restoration that is not possible apart from Him.
 Iaomai Farms is a ministry fostering healing and growth that is only possible when God is at work.

 What does a pastoral counseling session look like?

-It is very similar to other counseling sessions in that there is a formatted time, we work to understand your needs and goal(s), and get to know you and the dynamics that have brought to you this current situation.
-As we explore your background and situation(s), we include things that secular counseling does not include such as prayer, Biblical insight and application, and aspects of spiritual formation and discipleship.
+It is very similar to other counseling sessions in that there is a formatted time, we work to understand your needs and goal(s), and get to know you and the dynamics that have brought you to this current situation.
+As we explore your background and situation(s), we include things that secular counseling does not include, such as prayer, Biblical insight and application, and aspects of spiritual formation and discipleship.

 You mention both pastoral counseling and Christian counseling.
 What’s the difference?